michaelclapham/qrsync/README.md

 # qrsync ![goReportCard](https://goreportcard.com/badge/github.com/michaelclapham/qrsync)
 A way of syncing web clients using your phone
+Launch an admin device on a phone (or any device with a camera), then launch clients in web browsers you wish to control.
+Enter the URL you'd like your clients to go to in the admin UI, then scan the QR code in each clients web browser for it to redirect to it.

 ## Server Instructions
 Download and setup the Go programming language then: